 Laborers’ interests should be considered to run an ethically upright organization that supports the American worker.
 Employers will do well to know the status of their employees and to consider their concerns and well-being with an open mind.
 Labor unions can provide great value both to the employer and the employee to assist both sides with providing a suitable working environment and fair compensation.
 Workers should have the freedom to choose whether or not they want union representation.
 Equally, a business should have the freedom to choose to utilize the free-market services of vendors whether unionized or not without consequence.

 Serving as a lieutenant colonel in the United States Air Force, Jennifer-Ruth Green has experienced the effects of national security decisions firsthand.
 She brings an understanding of what the defenders of our freedom need to effectively do their jobs on a daily basis.
 She has completed studies at Air Command and Staff College and is actively working towards completion of Air War College.
-As the unit commander of the 122d Communications Flight based out of Fort Wayne, Indiana, she understands what it is like to be boots on the ground for our country.
+As the former unit commander of the 122d Communications Flight based out of Fort Wayne, Indiana, she understands what it is like to have boots on the ground for our country.
 Jennifer-Ruth is an Operation Iraqi Freedom combat veteran and brings battle-proven leadership and experience to the national security discussion.

 In order for the United States to advance its long-term strategic national security interests and effectively reduce terrorism, religious freedom must be cultivated worldwide.
 This first freedom afforded to Americans in the Bill of Rights is foundational to advancing freedom on a worldwide scale.